ashdkx/WebCheckers/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

-* 5 user stories have passed all of their acceptance criteria tests.
+* 11 user stories have passed all of their acceptance criteria tests.
+No user stories have any acceptance criteria tests failing.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage